jonnydry/Sancho/replit.md

 None documented yet.

+## Security Considerations

+⚠️ **Important**: This app currently makes XAI API calls directly from the browser using `dangerouslyAllowBrowser: true`.
+This exposes your API key in client-side code and is **NOT secure for production use**.

+**For production deployments, you should:**
+1. Create a backend API server (Node.js/Express, Python/Flask, etc.)
+2. Move the XAI API calls to the backend
+3. Have the frontend call your backend API instead
+4. Keep the XAI_API_KEY only on the server side

+This current setup is acceptable for:
+- Development and testing
+- Personal/private use
+- Learning purposes

+But should NOT be used for:
+- Public production deployments
+- Apps with untrusted users
+- Any scenario where API key exposure is a concern

 ## Notes

 - The service file is still named `geminiService.ts` but now uses XAI's API
 - Tailwind CSS is loaded via CDN (not recommended for production)
 - For production deployment, consider installing Tailwind as a PostCSS plugin
+- Originally designed for AI Studio environment, adapted for Replit